State Authorization for Distance Learners

 What BRCC is doing

-While 99% of our online students live within the state of North Carolina, and we do not recruit from no market to outside states, we are complying with the Federal Requirements by monitoring all incoming applications.
+While 99% of our online students live within the state of North Carolina, and we do not recruit from nor market to outside states, we are complying with the Federal Requirements by monitoring all incoming applications.
 Once the Registrar identifies student applicants from out of state, communication will begin with notification to the student for State Authorization requirements.
-If the student communicates in writing that they wish to take online courses with us, the Learning Technologies Department researches applicable state laws and sends those states inquiries regarding Authorization.
-See responses below.
+If the student communicates in writing that they wish to take online courses with us, the Office for Instruction researches applicable state laws regarding distance education authorization.

 Here is a Sample Inquiry Letter, that Blue Ridge is using to ask questions regarding State Authorization when we determine we have an out of state student wishing to take an online class.